aptitudetechnology/KaiABC/research/Embedded Circadian Oscillator Sensor Integration.md

 #### **Necessity of Dimensionality Reduction**

-The complete mechanistic understanding of the KaiABC clock involves the dynamic phosphorylation and structural transitions of KaiC hexamers, leading to the cyclic sequestration of the KaiA activator protein.1 Detailed molecular models tracking all unique phosphorylation states, complex formations, and monomer exchange processes often require the solution of several hundred coupled Ordinary Differential Equations (ODEs).3 Such high-dimensional systems are computationally prohibitive for real-time integration on microcontrollers (MCUs) such as the ESP32, where memory and floating-point processing speed are limited.4
+The complete mechanistic understanding of the KaiABC clock involves the dynamic phosphorylation and structural transitions of KaiC hexamers, leading to the cyclic sequestration of the KaiA activator protein.1 Detailed molecular models tracking all unique phosphorylation states, complex formations, and monomer exchange processes often require the solution of several hundred coupled Ordinary Differential Equations (ODEs).3 Such high-dimensional systems are computationally prohibitive for real-time integration on microcontrollers (MCUs) such as the Raspberry Pi Pico or ELM11, where memory and floating-point processing speed are limited.4

 #### **Adoption of Simplified ODE Framework**